 This workflow occurs before the initiation of a formal referral to a CBO.
 It is designed as a general query for service availability and assumes that no identifying information about the individual is exchanged.
 Consent workflows, as described elsewhere in this guide, are expected to take place after a successful capacity check when the formal referral is being prepared.

-- The capacity status can be one of the following: Yes, No, or Waitlist Available.
+The capacity status can be one of the following: 'Has capacity', 'No capacity', or 'No capacity - waitlist available'.

 Post-Referral Capacity Status Notification Workflow